jhonny1677/Resume_Parser_NLP/Resume_Parser/readme.md

 2. Run the `resume_parser.py` script to start the parsing process:

     ```
-    `python resume_parser.py`
+    `python engine.py`
     ```

 3. The script will process all the resumes in the `resumes` directory and extract the relevant information.

 4. The parsed information will be saved as JSON files in the `output` directory.

-5. You can customize the output format and fields in the `resume_parser.py` script based on your requirements.
+5. You can customize the output format and fields in the `engine.py` script based on your requirements.

 ## Data

-The resumes to be parsed should be placed in the `resumes` directory.
+The resumes to be parsed should be placed in the `output` directory.
 Make sure the resumes are in PDF format for accurate parsing.
 You can add or remove resumes from this directory as needed.

 ## Methods